For Eileen Davidson, 33, biologics are life.

 “These medicines are all working to suppress the immune system in a way that then translates into reduced inflammation and better quality of life,” says Brian Horgan, P.A.-C., a board-certified physician assistant at Tri-State Pain Institute in Erie, PA, a comprehensive pain- and arthritis-management center.

 As a result, your body has fewer defenses against common viruses and bacteria.
 Published data suggests the risk for infection is higher in some populations than others: In an analysis of 5,596 patients on biologics with inflammatory chronic arthritis (including RA) or psoriasis, 4.2% (or 289 people), had infections severe enough for hospitalization.
 The risk was higher in the elderly or those with comorbidities.
-The most common infections were in the upper and lower respiratory tract—so basically, colds, pneumonia, and bronchitis.
+The most common infections were in the upper and lower respiratory tract—so basically, colds, sinus infections, pneumonia, and bronchitis.

 Davidson had colds she couldn’t shake on her first biologic, Humira (adalimumab).
 While on a second, Orencia (abatacept), she developed a serious pelvic infection.